 Is it dangerous surfing at Polzeath?

-Polzeath is a relatively safe place to surf, as long as you avoid the large rocks on either side of the beach and stay within the lifeguarded zones you will be absolutely fine.
+Polzeath is a relatively safe place to surf.
+If you avoid the large rocks on either side of the beach and stay within the lifeguarded zones, you’ll be absolutely fine.